 Consistent with NIH policy, administrative supplements and extensions may be made for the purpose of extending the period of support to ensure orderly termination of a project or to support a project for a limited time, pending a decision or action to continue or discontinue support (e.g., when there is an Initial Review Group or Council deferral) where support would terminate before completion of review.
 Extensions of projects made for this purpose should be for periods as brief as possible, but usually should not exceed one year.

 All administrative supplements must be endorsed by the NCATS director.
-In addition, Council will be informed of all such administrative actions at its next closed meeting.
+In addition, the Council will be informed of all such administrative actions at its next closed meeting.

 As necessary, subcommittees may be established by the executive secretary or other designated government official within the Council’s jurisdiction.
 The advice/recommendations of a subcommittee must be deliberated by the parent advisory committee.
 A subcommittee may not report directly to a federal official unless there is statutory authority to do so.